Elly2018/XanthusCore/docs/abstract/DataReceiver.md

 ## Example

-For example let's to create an receiver\
+For example let's create an receiver\
 The action will be user like a post on forum

 ```typescript